 # socket-proxy

-This tool allows to forward TCP or HTTP ports to a server and make them available through the server.
+This tool allows to forward TCP ports through a proxy server.
+The proxy server can expose

 ### Security